Skip to main content

 Major Trails And Attractions

-The heronry is the reserve's principal attraction with hundreds of breeding herons and egrets visible from observation points during spring and summer.
+The heronry is the reserve's principal attraction with hundreds of breeding herons, egrets, and spoonbills visible from observation points during spring and summer.
 Birdwatching hides provide views into the reed beds and across open water.
 The seasonal spectacle of nesting herons arriving and departing creates memorable wildlife watching.
 Walking trails around the reserve perimeter offer perspectives across the marsh landscape.
 The nearby town of Golegã is famous for its November horse fair attracting equestrians from across Portugal.
 The reserve combines well with visits to the broader Ribatejo region's cultural heritage.
 Sunrise and sunset visits offer the best birdwatching conditions and atmospheric lighting.

 Visitor Facilities And Travel